Short Bio (100 words)

 Sage Paul is an urban Dene woman and a member of the English River First Nation.
 She champions family, sovereignty and resistance for balance.
 Sage makes fashion, costume and craft.
-Some of her work has shown at the Royal Ontario Museum, Harbourfront Centre and Woodland Cultural Centre.
-Previously, Sage led the events and communications at the imagineNATIVE Film + Media Arts Festival for 10 years and served five years as secretary for the Native Women in the Arts Board of Directors.
-She is the Artistic Director/Founder of Indigenous Fashion Week Toronto, co-Artistic Director of the Setsuné Indigenous Fashion Incubator and is working on two fashion-based projects: Giving Life and the Mint Sweater Project
+Some of her work has shown at the Royal Ontario Museum, Harbourfront Centre and Woodland Cultural Centre and Western Canada Fashion Week.
+Sage led the events and communications at imagineNATIVE Film + Media Arts Festival for 10 years and served five years on Native Women in the Arts Board of Directors.
+She is the Artistic Director/Founder of Indigenous Fashion Week Toronto, co-Artistic Director of Setsuné Indigenous Fashion Incubator and is working on two fashion-based projects: Giving Life and the Mint Sweater Project.

 Sage Paul is an urban Dene woman and a member of the English River First Nation; she makes fashion, costume and craft.
 Her most recent work, Re-Dress (Redress) is an act of cultural repatriation.
 Sage purchased a pair of full-sized caribou antlers back from a hipster furniture store.
 With her mom, she re-dresses the antlers in a beaded peyote stitch.
 This piece was exhibited as a part of Indian Giver: Truth Telling and Narratives of Representation (2016) at Gallery 1313 in Toronto.

 One of Sage’s other works include Synaptic City (2012), a diptych of wearable art and ready-to-wear fashion collections that have been displayed at The Royal Ontario Museum, The Woodland Cultural Centre and the Harbourfront Centre.
 This series of plexi-glass regalia and chiffon clothing is a reflective synapse for an urban Indigenous experience.